huazzers/desma126/docs/syllabus.md

 > * Project 1: 15%
 > * Project 2: 25%
 > * Project 3: 25%
-> * Reading / Homeplay responses: 15%
+> * Reading and Homeplay responses: 15%
-> * Participation / Attendance: 20%
+> * Participation: 20%

 ### Evaluation Criteria

 #### Projects
 Considering the likelihood that everyone is coming in with different skillsets and coding experiences, the expectation for this class is that **you approach each project with your own level of skill and comfort in mind.** Design a project for yourself that **pushes your technical skills a little bit**, but also allows you to **lean into your existing strengths and practices.**

 We will evaluate your projects based on:

 > * **Timely submission**</br>Did you submit your project on time? (see [*Late Work*](#late-work) for more details.)
+> * **Completion of Project Deliverables**</br>Did you submit your project files and documentation?
-> * **Completion of Project Deliverables**</br>Does your project meet the requirements of the assignment?
+> * **Fulfilment of Project Requirements**</br>Does your project meet the intended direction and requirements of the assignment?
 > * **Attention to detail and craft**</br>Does the project run?
 Are there unintended bugs, glitches, etc.
 > * **Project scope / aesthetic and technical ambition**</br>Are you doing the bare minimum, or are you pushing yourself technically and/or aesthetically?
-> * **Creative risk-taking and resourcefulness**</br>Are you pushing the limits of the tools?
-Hacky solutions are perfectly acceptable and encouraged!
+> * **Creative risk-taking / resourcefulness**</br>Are you pushing the limits of the tools and making full use of the possibilities they offer?
+Hacky solutions and unconventional "misuse" are perfectly acceptable and encouraged!

 #### Readings / Homeplays

-You will be assigned occasional readings and games that are related to this course, accompanied by a questionnaire for you to complete and bring to class.
+Reading and homeplay responses will be assigned according to conceptual and technical topics covered in class, and are designed to support early ideation stages for each respective project assignment.

 These are graded pass/fail -- if you did the work, you will get full credit.

+#### Participation:

+Participation will be evaluated based on the following:

+> * **Attendance**
+> * **Participation in class discussion / critique**
+> * **Active communication with TA and instructor in course-related matters**, including project discussions and attendance notices
+> * **Staying on task during in-class work periods**

-#### Participation / Attendance
+#### Attendance Policy
-This is an **in-person course**, so please come to class on time.
-We will be covering a lot of content quickly, so it is *very* important that you are present for each lesson.

-If you are more than 10 minutes late to class (ie. 9:10 a.m.), you will be marked as late.
-Three late marks results in an unexcused absence.
+**If you are more than 5 minutes late to class (ie. 9:05 a.m.)**, you will be marked as **late**.

-**If you anticipate having to miss class, email the TA as soon as possible.** You get **two** unexcused absences before it starts affecting your grade.
-Every unexcused absence that follows will result in one full letter grade deduction from your participation score.

-Your participation grade will also be determined by your level of engagement in class.
-If you seem disengaged or are disruptive in class, we will reach out and discuss the matter with you.
-If a pattern of disruption or disengagement continues, we will be taking note and it will be reflected in your grade.

-### Other assignment-related rules
+**Two late marks** results in **an unexcused absence**.

+Unexcused absences will lower your grade. **More than three (>3) unexcused absences will result in an automatic fail**, and must be addressed on a case-by-case basis.

+Any attendance-related disputes should be discussed with the TA within a week.

+**If you anticipate being late or absent, you should inform me AND the TA before class begins.** It is also your responsibility to arrange alternative plans with me and the TA for any work you've missed from being absent (eg. attending office hours, sharing project updates, etc.)

 #### Late Work
 **On the day the project is due:**